lucidsoftware/terraform-audit/README.md

 Currently it only supports some types of AWS resources, but adding additional resource types is easy and pull requests are welcome.

+## Status

+This project isn't actively worked on.
+Pull requests are still accepted, but no active work is being done on it.

 ## Gem Warning

 This project is not currently on rubygems.org or any other gem hosting service.